emaverick2001/PersonalPortfolio/src/content/blog/how-did-we-get-here.md

 is a reasonable option when trying to display a button on a page?

-Let's try follow the thought process.
+Let's try following the thought process.

 If you've done frontend using a component-based framework, you've likely come across the problem he's describing.
 Your page will have `<button>` and `<a>`